wiris/html-integrations/demos/README.md

 ```

 This command executes all the tests of the desired demo.
 If you want to run the tests with other options that are not currentply in the desired demo, you can go on the [Jest documentation](https://jestjs.io/en/) and change the configurations or execute the test with other flags.

+Remember to close the demo so you can free the used port when you are done with the tests.

 ## Updates